erwanlem/grimble-tiling-wm/README.md

 # GTile

-*This extension is still in development, bugs report and new features enhancement/suggestion are welcome.*
+*This extension is still in development, bug reports and new feature enhancements/suggestions are welcome.*

-You like GNOME ?
-You like Tiling Window Manager ?
+You like GNOME?
+You like Tiling Window Managers?
 You can now have the best of both worlds with **GTILE**, the GNOME tiling window manager extension.

 This extension provides the following features:
 - Create new tile